 This cost analysis is based on data available to the Department as provided by the permittee and data obtained from readily available sources.
 For the most accurate analysis, it is essential that the permittee provides the Department with current information about the City's financial and socioeconomic situation.
-The financial questionnaire available to permittees on the Department's website (https://dnr.mo.gov/document-search/financial-questionnaire-mo-780-2511) is a required attachment to the permit renewal application.
-If the financial questionnaire is not submitted with the renewal application, the Department sends a request to complete the form with the welcome correspondence.
+The City submitted the financial questionnaire to the Department.
 If certain data was not provided by the permittee to the Department and the data is not obtainable through readily available sources, this analysis will state that the information is "unknown".